 From September, we will provide a blended learning experience that incorporates online learning with access to our campus and virtual social network.
 For further information please see our "Support and information for future students" web page.

 On campus, we will ensure we follow regulations on social distancing and health and safety measures so our students and our staff community can work and study safely.
-This blended learning experience means that all our students around the world - from Mumbai to Manchester - can start their SOAS journey with us in September.
+This blended learning experience means that all our students around the world - from Mumbai to Manchester - can start their SOAS journey with us.